Why a customer experience executive is vital for any organization

 An example of how CRM has boosted customer service presence

 Here’s a real example that demonstrates the power of CRM to revolutionize customer service.

 In an effort to meet its customers wherever and whenever they need to interact, US telecommunications company nTelos Wireless launched an online customer support center in 2014.
 Data and analytics from the company’s CRM solution helped nTelos Wireless zero in on the most common support requests to the contact center, so it could then expand the self-service knowledge base in exactly the ways the customer needed.
 Right away, the results were significant:5

 •Calls to the support center dropped 12.5 percent per subscriber in just one year.

 •Wait times were reduced.

-•And the company’s churn fell to what it was four years prior.
+•The company’s churn fell to what it was four years prior.

 By paying attention to its customers’ needs and answering their unspoken plea—”give us an opportunity to help ourselves online”—nTelos Wireless brought about a positive change in both customer loyalty and the bottom line.
 A customer-focused executive has the vision and the voice to make that happen.